 The fix is two-fold.
 The first half of the fix affects vibration all through the rpm range.
 The second half of the fix lessens vibration only at the top rpm range where it is caused by the standard too-advanced ignition timing.

-piston and wrist pin.
-(Drilling holes in the flywheels only offsets the
+weight from the piston and wrist pin.
+(Drilling holes in the flywheels

-weight of the piston and wrist pin.)
+only offsets the weight of the piston and wrist pin.)
 On bikes that

 self-limit their mph by vibration you can easily tell if you are making

-(more in balance) by the max velocity.
-The first
+it better (more in balance) by the max velocity.
+The first part of the

-part of the fix is to lighten the combo of piston and wrist pin.
-I had my wrist pin drilled out
+fix is to lighten the combo of piston and wrist pin.
+I had my wrist pin

-(1.2mm more than stock) from pocketbikeparts.com that will work in the
+hole (1.2mm more than stock) from pocketbikeparts.com that will work in

 I have a reed valved engine and with the additional holes on the intake side mine totaled 27 holes and I have rev'd it to 37mph (8400 rpm) and it held up OK.
 Use an exacto knife to trim the outer edge of each hole to not be a sharp edge.
 I used a small bit with my dremel to grind a dent in the piston where each hole should be drilled.
 Then I used a small drill bit to make the pilot holes.
 (Otherwise the drill bit would wander off center.)
 Then I used the 7/32" bit to make the final size.
 Aluminum is very light so even 18 holes won't make a huge difference in weight but when it comes to engine balancing every little bit counts.
 Once you find the best balance you can change the porting a bit.
 With these two changes the vibration should be much less and the top rpm much more.